Jesewe/cs2-triggerbot/README.md

 - **Failed to Fetch Offsets:** Ensure you have an active internet connection and that the source URLs are accessible.
 - **Could Not Open `cs2.exe`:** Make sure the game is running and that you have the necessary permissions.
 - **Unexpected Errors:** Check the log file located in the log directory for more details.

+## Upcoming Features
+We are actively working on several new features for the CS2 Triggerbot.
+For a detailed list of upcoming enhancements and improvements, please check the following GitHub issue: [Upcoming Features](https://github.com/Jesewe/cs2-triggerbot/issues/9).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on the [GitHub repository](https://github.com/Jesewe/cs2-triggerbot).